How to Make a Vignette like a Pro

 Asymmetry - informal balance, is for those who prefer excitement, energy and creativity in their home decor.

+If you like a casual look, then asymmetry is for you.
 A properly executed asymmetrical arrangement should look effortless and unstudied, as if the items were just laid down.

+Be aware of the “visual weight” of each object in both styles.
 Objects don’t have to match perfectly to balance, just appear to be of the same weight.

 What is "Visual Weight"

-Visual weight is all about perception; what your eye thinks an object weighs.
+Visual weight is about perception; what your eye thinks an object weighs.
 Below is a simple guideline for building successful vignettes.
 For more info, go to principle of design.

 • Dark colors carry more visual weight than light